RajatSatashiya/NotifyMe/README.md

 # NotifyMe

-**NotifyMe** is a basic learning React Native project which I had developde to learn and understand about Firebase Cloud Messaging (FCM) for push notifications in a mobile app.
+**NotifyMe** is a basic learning React Native project which I had developed to learn and understand about Firebase Cloud Messaging (FCM) for push notifications in a mobile app.

 ---